 Ed: Fine, then.
 I’ll have a pack of Drum.

 Store Owner: I’m sorry, but you can’t see those either.

 Store Owner: No sir.
 The law says that item is related to tobacco use.
 So I have to keep it hidden as well.

 Ed: That’s crazy.
 Alright, I’ll take Rizla papers if you have those.

 Ed: Can I choose a lighter?
 Or are those also related to tobacco use?

-Store Owner: I can only sell you a yellow or blue lighter.
+Store Owner: You can only buy a yellow or a blue lighter.

 Ed: Is that also because of the law?